FriendlyTroll/dl365mail/README.md

 You should now access http://localhost:8000 and login with the user for which you want to download emails.

-After successful login click "Download emails" and you should see the output in your terminal.
+After successful login click "Download emails" and you should see the output in your browser.